carloocchiena/django_boilerplate/README.md

 6. update the forms in `forms.py` in the case you need other kind of userdata
 7. follow a consistency pattern in the `urls.py` and `views.py`, as well as other dependecies
 8. usual dependencies in a django project are: `urls.py`, `views.py`, `models.py`, `forms.py`, `settings.py`, `admin.py`
-9. django requires a strict go-live checklist to be followed, here's a list of the things you should do: https://docs.djangoproject.com/en/1.11/howto/deployment/checklist/
+9. django requires a strict go-live checklist to be followed, [here's a list of the things you should do](https://docs.djangoproject.com/en/1.11/howto/deployment/checklist/).

-!important: in none of these projects have additional security features been implemented beyond the standard Django features.<br>
+**Important:** in none of these projects have additional security features been implemented beyond the standard Django features.<br>
-The project is a continuous work in progress and this version was created for educational and demonstration purposes, not for production use.<br> In any case, use it with caution and awareness of possible risks.
+The project is a continuous work in progress and this version was created for educational and demonstration purposes, not for production use.<br> In any case, use it with caution and awareness of possible risks.<br>
+For further information about warranty and compliance, please refer to the MIT License, under which this project is released.

 ---